-Issuer ongoing tax costs considered immaterial and well covered under our senior costs assumption all recoveries collected during that period.
+Issuer ongoing tax costs considered immaterial and well covered under our senior costs assumption received recovery vintage data covers a period from December 2022 to March 2025, referring to all recoveries collected during that period.
 The received net loss vintage data covers the period from January 2020 to March 2025.
 See Appendix 2 for more details.